-Learners can request a copy of their certificate directly through Open Awards or via their place of study.
-There is a certificate reissue charge of £25 or they can pay £15 for a statement of results.
+Learners can request a copy of their certificate directly through Open Awards website or via their place of study.
+There is a certificate reissue charge of £40 or they can pay £25 for a statement of results.
 Universities and overseas validation agencies usually request an original certificate.

-13. Appeals
+Appeals

-Procedures for appeals under the ERF 21-22 follow the standard procedures detailed in the Grading Scheme Handbook Section C: Using the Grade Descriptors in Assessment and outlined in the Open Awards Enquiries and Appeals Policy and Procedures which is available via the Secure Portal.
+Procedures for appeals the standard procedures detailed in the QAA Grading Scheme Handbook Section C: Using the Grade Descriptors in Assessment and outlined in the Open Awards Enquiries and Appeals Policy and Procedures which is available via the Secure Portal.
 The grounds for appeal about the Award of Credits or grades on the Access to HE Diploma are restricted to cases where:

-- there is evidence of administrative or procedural error - there are extenuating circumstances that, for good reason, could not be notified prior to the Final Awards Board
+- There is evidence of administrative or procedural error - There are extenuating circumstances that, for good reason, could not be notified prior to the Final Awards Board

 Providers must ensure that all learners have information on and access to their appeal process.
 Learners are advised to follow the colleges internal appeals procedure to ensure that the provider has had opportunity to investigate the matter internally.
 Once a formal outcome has been communicated to the learner, and if they wish to continue the appeal, the learner is advised to formally write to Open Awards with their concerns.
-The matter will then be investigated in line with the Enquiries, Complaints and Appeals Policy and Procedures.
+The matter will then be investigated in line with the Enquiries and Appeals Policy and Procedures.

-Please note: Suggested learner grades must be subjected to external quality reviews and are therefore not confirmed until Final Awards Board has taken place.
+Please note, suggested learner grades must be subjected to external moderation and are therefore not confirmed until Final Awards Board has taken place.